Enhancing Energy-Awareness in Deep Learning through Fine-Grained Energy Measurement: Introduction

 Despite efforts to improve energy-efficiency of source code, we observe many gaps and deficiencies in the literature~\cite{Fonseca19}.
-Georgiou \etal{}~\cite{GreenAI} revealed that the {\it documentation} of even the most popular \dl{} frameworks, namely \tf{} and \pytorch{}, lack an energy-consumption profile of their \api{}s. \footnote{An \api{} (\ie{} Application Programming Interface) refers to publicly available elements (\eg{ interfaces, classes, methods}) in a library or a framework.
-An \api{} comes with its public reference documentation that explains to the user how a method should be used, properly.
-Client applications, such as \ml{}-based programs, call these {\sc api}s from the \dl{} frameworks \eg{} \tf{} and \pytorch{}, to implement their functionalities.} Such an energy consumption profile could motivate software developers to explore alternative solutions and make software development more energy-efficient~\cite{Fonseca19}.
-The primary reason for the lack of energy-aware documentation for \dl{} frameworks is the absence of fine-grained energy consumption measurement techniques.
-In fact, existing approaches allow one to measure energy consumption only at the system level due to the support offered by hardware and operating system vendors.
-There have been efforts to measure energy consumption at a finer granularity~\cite{FPowerTool, javaIO}; however, the existing approaches do not enable a generic, repeatable, and convenient energy consumption measurement at method granularity.
-Similarly, software tool vendors have developed relevant tools such as \textit{Code Carbon}~\cite{CodeCarbon} and \textit{Experiment Impact Tracker}~\cite{ExperimentImpactTracker}, to estimate power consumption and carbon emissions during the training of \dl{} models.
-However, these tools focus on the \ml{} \textit{model-level} granularity and do not consider the overheads introduced by background processes and temperature fluctuations.
-Bannour \etal{}~\cite{bannour2021evaluating} have shown that existing tools consistently underreport energy consumption and carbon emissions, making them less sensitive to measuring energy at a smaller scale and, hence, making them unsuitable for measuring energy consumption at a finer granularity.
+Georgiou \etal{}~\cite{GreenAI} revealed that the {\it documentation} of even the most popular \dl{} frameworks, namely \tf{} and \pytorch{}, lack an energy-consumption profile of their \api{}s.
+Such an energy consumption profile could motivate software developers to explore alternative solutions and make software development more energy-efficient~\cite{Fonseca19}.
+The primary reason for the lack of energy-aware documentation for \dl{} frameworks is the absence of fine-grained energy consumption measurement techniques~\cite{garcia2019estimation}.
+In fact, the majority of the existing approaches allow us to measure energy consumption only at the system-level due to the support offered by hardware and operating system vendors~\cite{cruz2021tools}.

+There has been some efforts to measure energy at a fine-grained level; however, existing approaches for measuring energy consumption, in general, have several deficiencies.
+For example, existing approaches~\cite{FPowerTool, javaIO} operate at a coarser granularity, measuring entire functions and cannot be used to measure energy consumed by at the statement-level, including calls to external frameworks, libraries, and APIs.
+Furthermore, they support only specific programming languages such as Java, C/C++, and Fortran for CPU architectures, without considering GPU architectures used in most deep learning deployments~\cite{Dally2021}.